edurenye/docker-drupal/README.md

 Tutorial
 --------

-You can read more about this image [here](http://wadmiraal.net/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/).
+You can read more about the original wadmiraal image [here](http://wadmiraal.net/lore/2015/03/27/use-docker-to-kickstart-your-drupal-development/).

 Installation
 ------------